Modeling the amplification of epidemic spread by individuals exposed to misinformation on social media: Results

 Fig.~\ref{fig:effect_of_phi}A shows how $\phi$ influences the number of misinformed individuals within the retweet network.
 With strong resilience ($\phi > 10$), exposure to misinformation does not have much effect and few nodes are converted to the misinformed group.
 Conversely, when resilience to misinformation is very low (as in the simple contagion case $\phi = 1$), all nodes exposed to a misinformation-containing post are converted to the misinformed group.
 Through this process, empirically observed misinformation-sharing behavior leads to information networks with misinformed subpopulations of varying sizes based on different $\phi$ values.

 We generate contact networks for different thresholds ($1 \leq \phi \leq 20$) to compare the impact of misinformed subpopulations of different sizes.
 Given a threshold $\phi$ and the corresponding information network, we aim to construct a physical contact network containing empirically calibrated misinformed subpopulations (Fig.~\ref{fig:model}B).
 The process begins by selecting a sample of individuals from each county within the information network.
 As party affiliation has been identified as a risk factor associated with excess mortality during the COVID-19 pandemic\cite{JacobWallace2023Jul}, county samples are constructed to match the percentage of Republicans and Democrats who voted in the 2020 U.S. presidential election.
 For each county, we add the sampled nodes to the physical network marked as misinformed ($M$) or ordinary susceptible ($O$), based on their label within the retweet network.
 Sampling with replacement allows us to select individuals such that the overall proportions of Republicans and Democrats match the voting records.
 A 10\% sample leads to $N \approx 20$ million nodes.
 A network based on a much smaller sample is illustrated in Fig.~\ref{fig:2nets}B. This process captures empirical measurements of the ideological split, relative population size, and quantity of misinformed individuals in each county.
+It also allows us to account for the known link between the ideological motivations of users and their exposure to misinformation\cite{Budak2024Jun, Pierri2022Apr}.
 We add contact network edges by leveraging cell phone mobility data that provides the probability of an individual traveling within and between counties.
 See Methods for details.

+Disease-spreading dynamics on the contact network are simulated using the SMIR model (Fig.~\ref{fig:model}C).
+As in the standard SIR\cite{anderson1991infectious}, a parameter $\beta$ describes the average number of infected individuals generated by an infected individual in a time unit.
+We can express $\beta = p \bar{k}$ in terms of two critical parameters that affect the spreading dynamics: the density of the contact network, captured by its average degree $\bar{k}$, and the transmission probability $p$.
+Infected individuals recover with rate $\gamma$.